Does it make sense to ditch the 2% inflation target?

 It is a challenge the Bank of Japan knows all too well.
 10 years ago, it raised its inflation target from 1% to 2% in a bid to overcome chronic deflation.
 And to help inflation along its way, it initiated colossal quantitative easing which has seen its balance sheet swell from 30% to 130% of GDP.
 Safe to say, it did not work.
 Barring a tax hike in 2014, inflation stayed stubbornly subdued, at least until the recent global renaissance.

 And while Japan’s economy is somewhat unique, its peers struggled with persistent inflation undershoots over the same period.
-One factor was the Global Financial Crisis, which opened up an G7 output gap of 5.8% of GDP which took several years to narrow.
-Another has been globalisation, especially following China’s accession to the World Trade Organisation in 2001, as has technological innovation and disruption, such as smart phones and subscription services.
+One factor was the financial crisis, which opened up an G7 output gap of 5.8% of GDP which took several years to narrow.
+Another has been globalisation, especially following China’s accession to the World Trade Organisation in 2001.
+As has technological innovation and disruption, such as smart phones and subscription services.

 Some of these disinflationary trends can be expected to head into reverse.
 We may be in a regime shift to a less globalised world, with security and proximity prioritised over the efficiency and cost considerations which have characterised the globalised model of extended supply chains in recent decades.
 This shift could result in more stagflation pushing up inflation and slowing global growth.